How long will it take for decisions to be made and work to be done?

 Will I have a say in what happens to a facility?

-A lot of public consultation has already occurred as part of the Central City Plan and other key Council strategies around its facilities and the services provided there.
+A lot of public consultation has already occurred as part of key Council strategies around its facilities and the services provided there.
 We are committed to keeping the public informed about decisions made about a facility.
 There is likely to be some public consultation for some of the major facilities.

 How much is this expected to cost?

 This is unclear at this stage of the project.
 The Council has insurance in place to cover repairs to a building where there is earthquake damage.

 The Council is estimating $274 million will be the cost of reinstating these facilities.
 The cost of improving or strengthening Council facilities above their pre-earthquake strength comes on top of this and we're also budgeting for this.

 Does the Council have enough insurance to cover all its buildings?

 Council insurance will cover earthquake damage but it will not cover any betterment or improvements such as strengthening a building.